Narzis111/kodenzen-task/README.md

 ## Challenges Accomplished
 - AOS Package and animate.css: Utilized the AOS (Animate On Scroll) and animate.css package for smooth and captivating animations throughout the website.

-- Protected Route with User Profile: Created a protected route where logged-in users can view and edit their profile information, with changes securely saved using Firebase's updateProfile() method.
+- Used the React hook form and Protected Route with User Profile: Created a protected route where logged-in users can view and edit their profile information, with changes securely saved using Firebase's updateProfile() method.

 ## About